jadzeidan/user-guides/_includes/shared/setup.md

 ## Download the BitBox App
 In order to set up your {{include.product}} and create your first wallet you need to download the BitBox App for your computer.
 Stay tuned for our mobile app!
-To be notified when it is available you can subscribe to our newsletter here.
+To be notified when it is available you can subscribe to our newsletter [here](https://shiftcrypto.us20.list-manage.com/subscribe/post?u=d425177ce9ba3482f7f26762a&id=df03d20df1)

 [Download](https://shiftcrypto.ch/start/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

----

 ## Launch the BitBox app

 Once the download is finished, please unpack the app (doube-click on it) and pull it into your application folder.
 Then double-click it to launch it.
 You should then see a screen that asks you to plug in your {{include.product}}.

 ![alt text]({% link assets/images/BitBoxApp/BitBox_App_waiting.png %})

----

 ## Insert microSD card & plug in your {{include.product}}
 Before you plug in your {{include.product}}, please already **insert the microSD card** which will be needed in a later step.